polterguy/phosphorusfive/plugins/extras/p5.web/README.md

 The lamba events are working identical to any other dynamically created Active Events, or lambda objects, and can take arguments, and return values and nodes to the caller.
 They're simply Active Events, which only lives as long as your widget lives, and only for your page!

-Also these lambda events can be dynamically changed, the same way you could with Ajax events, using the *[set-widget-lambda-event]* and *[get-widget-lambda-event]*.
+Also these lambda events can be dynamically changed, the same way you could with Ajax events, using the *[set-widget-lambda-event]*, and the *[get-widget-lambda-event]*.
 Both of these Active Events, works similarly to their Ajax events counterparts.

 Hint!
 You can also use *[list-widget-lambda-events]* and *[list-widget-ajax-events]* to inspect which events are declared for a specific widget.